 2.2.3 For Windows 7

-- Insert the Resource CD into your CD-ROM drive.
+Insert the Resource CD into your CD-ROM drive.
 To continue, find the CD/DVD drive where the installation CD was placed.
-Open 802.11/B/G/N USB DONGLE folder, and double-click Setup.exe.
+Open AK093 folder, and double-click Setup.exe.
+Then you will see Figure 2-15.

-- 2. Click Next to continue.

-- 3. Wait a while for the setup.